Tax on childlessness: Romania

-Previously, the fine is so-called "social maintenance fee" and it is the punishment for the families who have more than one child.
-According to the policy, the families who violate the law may bring the burden to the whole society.
-Therefore, the social maintenance fee will be used for the operation of the basic government.

-Effects and proposals
+Russia

-During the Soviet Union, Russia had a higher fertility rate than it did in the years after the fall of the Soviet Union, prompting some Russian leaders to propose bringing back the tax on childlessness.
+Russia had a lower fertility rate after the fall of the Soviet Union compared to during the Soviet era, prompting some Russian leaders to propose bringing back the tax on childlessness.
 According to the Health Ministry, the total fertility rate dropped from 2.19 children/woman to 1.17 children/woman in the aftermath of the Soviet Union.
 According to the Russian Director of the Center for Demography Anatoliy Vishnevskiy, this birth rate is among the lowest in the world, and Russian leaders have described the demographic issues in Russia as being symptomatic of a "crisis".
 While the tax on childlessness has not been re-enacted, other proposals have been.
 For example, Vladimir Putin enacted a proposal to provide cash incentives for women who are willing to have a second child.